 Allow to cool down for 10 – 15 minutes.

-Combine the whiskey, butter, and brown sugar in a pot over low heat.
+Combine the butter and brown sugar in a pot over low heat.
 Stir until the sugar has dissolved.
-Add the cream, vanilla essence and ground almonds to the pot and stir to combine.
+Add the cream and vanilla essence to the pot and stir to combine.
 Allow to cook for a few minutes until the sauce starts to thicken a bit.
-Serve hot with the pudding and a scoop of ice cream.
+Once the pudding is baked, pour half of the sauce over and allow to pull into the pudding for an hour.
+Serve hot with the sauce and a scoop of vanilla ice cream.